-- Fill out the Application for Graduate Admission form and return it with the nonrefundable \$40 application fee. - Prepare a 500-word Statement of Purpose explaining why they want to take a graduate degree at Andrews University.

-- Complete the information asked for on the Professional Experience form.
-(Applicants for the MS: Nursing program, DScPT and post-professional DPT must submit a copy of their current license.) - Ask professionals who know them well, such as advisors, major professors, an administrative officer of current employing organizations, etc., to complete Graduate Recommendation forms and submit them directly to Andrews University.
+- Fill out the Application for Graduate Admission form and return it with the nonrefundable \$40 application fee. - Prepare a 500-word Statement of Purpose explaining why they want to take a graduate degree at Andrews University. - Complete the information asked for on the Professional Experience form.
+(Applicants for the MS: Nursing program, DScPT and postprofessional DPT must submit a copy of their current license.) - Ask professionals who know them well, such as advisors, major professors, an administrative officer of current employing organizations, etc., to complete Graduate Recommendation forms and submit them directly to Andrews University.
 Relatives of the applicant should not make evaluations.
-Most programs require two recommendations, but students applying for doctoral, EdS, MSA in International Development, and all seminary programs must submit three recommendations.
+Most programs require two recommendations, but students applying for doctoral, EdS, or any seminary program must submit three recommendations.
 Some departments/programs require evaluations from specific individuals and may require additional letters of recommendation. - Ask for an official transcript of credit from the registrar(s) of the school(s) where undergraduate and/or graduate courses were taken.
 Official transcripts of all previous post-secondary academic work must be sent directly from your schools to the Andrews University Graduate Admissions Office, or delivered in a sealed envelope with the issuing school's seal stamped across the envelope flap.
-If English is not the medium of instruction in your school, a literal official English translation must also be sent. - Arrange to have Graduate Record Examination (GRE) or Graduate Management Aptitude Test (GMAT) scores sent directly to Andrews University.
+If English is not the medium of instruction in your school, an official, literal English translation must also be sent.
+Degrees or work received from institutions generally considered to be diploma/degree mills are not evidence of prior academic work.

+Arrange to have Graduate Record Examination (GRE) or Graduate Management Aptitude Test (GMAT) scores sent directly to Andrews University.
 Seminary professional-degree applicants are not required to take these exams unless asked to do so.
 All other applicants must follow the information below.

 Required Examinations.
-Applicants for all graduate programs, except the professional degree programs in the Theological Seminary, must take either the GRE General Test or the GMAT.
+Applicants for graduate programs, except the professional degree programs in the Theological Seminary and those listed below, must take either the GRE General Test or the GMAT.
 Exams are to be taken no more than five years before the date of admission.
 Official transcripts of test results must be on file in the Graduate Admissions Office before applicants are accepted on regular status.
-All doctoral, counseling, and nursing programs require GRE scores before admission.
+All EdD, PhD, ThD programs and the EdS: School Psychology require general GRE test scores prior to admission.
+In cases of extreme hardship students applying to the EdS: School Psychology program may contact the Department of Educational and Counseling Psychology for an exception to this policy.
 The different degrees with the required examination are listed below.
-(Andrews code of 1030 must be used when requesting these scores from Educational Testing Service).